THREE DIMENTIONAL MEDIA

 TYPES:

-1. Solid Models - are mainly used for recognizing external features as in the case of globes and puppets.
+used for recognizing external features as in the case of globes and puppets.

 2. Cross-section Model/cut away Models - Show the internal structures.